Bin Zayed Group 'agree terms' to buy Newcastle from Mike Ashley

 Newcastle have confirmed to Sky Sports News that the statement is genuine, but have not released one of their own.

-Sheikh Khaled is a senior member of the Abu Dhabi royal family and cousin of Manchester City's Arab owner Sheikh Mansour.
+Sheikh Khaled is a senior member of the Abu Dhabi royal family.
 Last year he failed in a £2bn takeover of Liverpool.

 Ashley wants around £350m for the club he bought 12 years ago.